grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 She nodded.

 After a few minutes of listening Hemi reported to Percy: "it... seems like it is working Sylvia.
 The _Grackle_ is definitely following Shakes.
 And..."
 He paused for a moment to continue listening, "Shakes seems to be able to stay well ahead of them."
 He pointed to the mic directional indicator.
-"They are already 10 degrees off our course, and moving away quickly."
+"They are already ten degrees off our course, and moving away quickly."

 "That's fucking excellent Hemi," Percy said.

 "Can't they like, shoot at Captain Shakes or something?" asked Cassandra.

 "It is very difficult to hit such a small fast-moving target as the _Gnat_ with a torpedo.
 Though the _Gnat's_ engine is so loud that it is doubtful Shakes would hear an incoming torpedo.
-Hopefully he is experienced enough to make random course changes every 5 miles or so to make aiming a torpedo more challenging..."
+Hopefully he is experienced enough to make random course changes every five miles or so to make aiming a torpedo more challenging..."
 Hemi looked doubtful.

 "Well, keep the fuck on them," said Percy.
 "Let me know if anything changes... or what the final result is."
 She stuck a cheroot between her teeth and climbed the ladder to the control room.